 Rework and defects are a direct outcome of lack of attention to quality.
 The higher the rework, more time and money being wasted and busting the cost and schedule baseline.
-Lack of attention to quality needlessly add considerable risk to the project which results in tremendous amount of rework and added expense.
+Lack of attention to quality needlessly add considerable risk to the project which results in the tremendous amount of rework and added expense.
 It is important to know at the onset of the project on what acceptable quality is and how it will be measured on the project.
-This process of performing Quality Management process helps avoid many issues at a later stage of the project.
+This process of performing the Quality Management process helps avoid many issues at a later stage of the project.

 DEFINITION OF QUALITY

 The degree to which the project fulfills the requirements is defined as Quality.
 A project cannot achieve quality if all of the stated and unstated requirements are defined in the project scope statement.

 "The process of creating and following policies and procedures to ensure that a project meets the defined needs it was intended to meet from the customers perspective is termed as Quality Management.”

 Philip Crosby: Phil Crosby propagated that quality is conformance to requirements.
 The concepts of cost of poor quality, prevention over inspection and zero defects were also popularized by him.